What Are Credit Points?

 So a man with no special circumstances receives 2.25 points × 242 NIS = 545 NIS/month off his tax bill.
 A woman receives at minimum 2.75 points = 666 NIS/month.

 This is a meaningful benefit.
-At a salary of 15,000 NIS/month, the extra oleh credit points during year 1 could cut your income tax bill by more than 50%.
+At a salary of 15,000 NIS/month, the extra oleh credit points during the peak years could cut your income tax bill by more than 50%.

 Your credit points are applied automatically by your employer through the ניכוי במקור (Nikui BaMakor) (withholding) system - but only if your employer has been notified.
 When you start a new job in Israel, submit Form 101 to your employer.
 This form includes your personal details, residency status, and oleh status - it tells the employer's payroll system how many credit points to apply.